anirudhkamath/network-automation-blog/notes/git.md

-This note intends to cover basic information around software version control using a tool called Git.
+This post intends to cover basic information around software version control using a tool called Git.

 # What is software version control?